 Becoming a Hydroelectric Plant Technician

-What education is needed to be a Hydroelectric Plant Technician?
+What education or degrees do I need to become a Hydroelectric Plant Technician?

 Below are examples of industries where Hydroelectric Plant Technicians work: